ntamruksa/baiyok/pages/terms.md

 ### Refund Policy

 * Bai Yok Thai Restaurant will always try to accommodate change in orders.
 Bai Yok Thai Restaurant require a minimum of 30 minutes notice before the order pickup time.
-* Your online catering order is considered “confirmed” once the payment has been made successfully.
+* Your online order is considered “confirmed” once the payment has been made successfully.
 * Once the food is prepared, we will not be able to refund your purchase.
 * Cancellation charges may apply where costs have been incurred in regards to food, labour or other services.